Should You Hire A Moving Company or Move Yourself in NYC?

 Apartments in New York City can be tiny, making storage a popular service.

 Some moving companies also offer storage options.
-This can be a real time-saver if you need to store some extra clothes or furniture you won't be taking to your new apartment.
+This can be a real time-saver if you need to store extra clothes or furniture you won't take to your new apartment.

-This can truly come in handy if you are moving to a smaller space but don't want to part with some precious items.
+This can be useful if you move to a smaller space but don't want to part with some precious items.

 Turnaround Time and Logistics

-Here's something a lot of people forget to ask about and that's how long the move will take.
+Here's something many people forget to ask about, and that's how long the move will take.

-An experienced moving company with apt movers will be able to do even a large move in less than 5 hours.
+An experienced moving company with apt movers can significantly move in less than 5 hours.

-The best ones can do it in less than 3 hours and without damaging your items.
+The best ones can do it in less than 3 hours without damaging your items.

-A topnotch company will also assess your items before the move day and bring all of the necessary equipment and packaging material required.
+A top-notch company will also assess your items before the move day and bring all necessary equipment and packaging material.

-Professional companies also usually have a manager or foreman onsite who will oversee the move and coordinate all the movers and communicate with you.
+Professional companies also usually have a manager or foreman onsite to oversee the move, coordinate all the movers, and communicate with you.

 Good Ratings

-Moving companies are another part of the service industry that deals with real estate, so you should treat them just like any other professionals you’d see in this field.
+Moving companies are another part of the service industry that deals with real estate, so you should treat them like other professionals.

-You probably wouldn’t hire a plumber who didn’t have good ratings, so why would you let yourself hire movers that weren’t well-liked?
+You probably wouldn’t hire a plumber who didn’t have good ratings, so why would you let yourself hire movers who weren’t well-liked?
+Try searching for the movers you want to use.

 What If You Have Delicate Items to Be Moved?